We’re not exaggerating when we say that Greenville is one of the most charming cities you’ll ever come across.

-Greenway is home to some of the most stunning parks, waterfalls and greenways in the country—and much of it is centered in and around downtown where nature and commerce blend seamlessly.
-Among the most popular attractions is Swamp Rabbit Trail, a 22-mile multi-use trail system converted from an old railroad track that draws walkers, runners and cyclists from miles around.
+Greenville is home to some of the most stunning parks, waterfalls and greenways in the country—and much of it is centered in and around downtown where nature and commerce blend seamlessly.
+Among the most popular attractions is the Swamp Rabbit Trail, a 22-mile multi-use trail system converted from an old railroad track that draws walkers, runners and cyclists from miles around.
 This connects to an expansive trail network near downtown Greenville.

 It’s thanks in part to these immaculate trails that Greenville is known as a world-class cycling destination, but it’s also home to single-track mountain bike trails and miles of bikeable roads.
-Pro cyclers know Greenville as host to the USA Cycling Professional Road National Championships from 2006 to 2012, as well as the National Criterium Champs in 2015 and 2016.
+Pro cyclists know Greenville as host to the USA Cycling Professional Road National Championships from 2006 to 2012, as well as the National Criterium Champs in 2015 and 2016.

 The City of Greenville itself maintains 40 parks across more than 500 acres of land.
 Falls Park serves as a centerpiece attraction for Greenville, with its iconic Liberty Bridge, the Reedy River, and gorgeous public gardens.
 Cleveland Park, also perched along the Reedy River, features tennis courts, softball fields, playground areas, a fitness trail and the Greenville Zoo.
-Lake Conestee Nature Park is a 400-acre park perfect for wildlife lovers, featuring paved and natural pathways, boardwalks built over wetland areas, a pedestrian bridge stretching across the Reedy River and a dense wildlife habitat.
+Lake Conestee Nature Preserve is a 400-acre preserve perfect for wildlife lovers, featuring paved and natural pathways, boardwalks built over wetland areas, a pedestrian bridge stretching across the Reedy River and a dense wildlife habitat.